 Usually not, but HIV medications can cause lipodystrophy.
 Lipodystrophy is when there is an abnormal accumulation of body fat on your body in places where you do not want it, like your upper back or abdomen.
 This was more commonly seen with the older HIV medications prescribed in the 1990s and early 2000s than with the newer medicines prescribed today.
 Protease inhibitors can cause diabetes and high cholesterol, which, in turn, can cause weight gain.

 Can a woman spread HIV to a man?

-1 in 2500 men will acquire HIV from female-to-male transmission.
+1 in 2500 men will acquire HIV from the female-to-male transmission.

 Can a woman spread HIV to another woman during sexual intercourse?